mominashkh/Christmas-Movie-Data-Analysis/README.md

 Christmas Movies Data Analysis

 Project Overview:
 This project explores a dataset of Christmas movies to uncover trends, patterns, and key insights into factors that contribute to their popularity and performance.
-By analyzing movie ratings, genres, runtimes, and release patterns, the project aims to offer valuable insights for filmmakers, streaming platforms, and marketers.
+The project aims to offer valuable insights for filmmakers, streaming platforms, and marketers by analyzing movie ratings, genres, runtimes, and release patterns.

 Dataset
 • The dataset includes movie titles, release dates, user ratings, runtime, genre, and other relevant attributes.